Table of Contents

 Separating after a long-term romantic relationship can be tough to deal with on an emotional level, but dealing with the pain is only a part of what has to be done.
 Now is the time to also tidy up some loose ends and protect yourself now that the relationship or marriage is over.
-Here are some top tips to help you out.
+To protect yourself after separation, there are a number of things you should be doing, including the following:

 If you have a will (and you should), you will now need to make changes to it as soon as possible.
 If your ex-partner is a beneficiary in your will, they’ll remain so until you change your will.
 Also think about any insurance policies and superannuation as well, as these likely also list your ex as the main beneficiary.